•

 • Research

-As I see it, there can be no question that history—understood as the rational inquiry into the past—is a science.
-Some object there are no directly observable phenomena in history.
-Yet has anyone ever seen an electron, say?
-Some remonstrate that history fails to make any predictions.
-Yet, again, were that a necessary condition for something’s being a science, relatively well-established disciplines such as evolutionary biology or cosmology would turn out unscientific, too… The truth is, the epistemological status of one’s inferences depends not on the object of study, as is generally assumed, but on the methodology employed.
+There are two very common objections against the claim that history—understood as the rational inquiry into the past—is a science.
+Some object that there are no directly observable phenomena in history.
+Well, yes, that might be correct; but has anyone ever seen an electron, say?
+Others object that history fails to make any predictions.
+Well, yes; yet, again, were that a necessary condition for something’s being a science, evolutionary biology, say, or cosmology, in this case wouldn’t qualify as sciences either—a conclusion few would want to espouse… Here’s my point, then: the epistemological status of one’s inferences depends not on the object of study, as is generally presupposed, but on the methodology employed.
+Once that is understood, there can be no doubt that historiography is a science.